Triller, Who Recently Announced a Go-Public Transaction With Nasdaq Listed SEAC, Launches New Series 'So You Think You Can Fight'

 Triller's track record is clear.
 It has successfully deployed innovative solutions combining in-venue, Pay-Per-View, subscription, sponsorship, and advertising monetization.
 Triller's created and distributed the Mike Tyson vs. Roy Jones Jr, a global sports entertainment phenomenon.
 Triller's inaugural Fight Club was the 8th largest PPV event in history.

 "Boxing, thanks to Triller and our Fight Club, has become a part of the Gen-Z everyday culture but is something unobtainable as a career for most people.
 Like I did with American Idol, and So You Think You Can Dance, we brought real-world everyday people with the most deserving talent, drive and heart and documented their struggle and journey from start to stardom, which is exactly what SYTYCF is doing.
 With American Idol or So You Think You Can Dance, the challenge was convincing the world they wanted to watch unknown people dance or sing their way to the top.
-With SYTYCF's, the world has already shown its an event and content they love to consume, hopefully making this even more successful than either idol or SYTYCF," added Nigel Lythgoe.
+With SYTYCF's, the world has already shown its an event and content they love to consume, hopefully making this more successful than either American Idol or So You Think You Can Dance," added Nigel Lythgoe.

-Triller is calling on all aspiring fighters 18-28 years old to apply to the series today by downloading the Triller app and sending us a video with your name, age, and weight with #SYTYCF
+Triller is calling on all aspiring fighters 18-28 years old to apply to the series today by downloading the Triller app and sending us a video with your name, age, and weight with #sytycf

-To apply, download the Triller App, become a registered user, and use #SYTYCF when uploading your video on the Triller App.
+To apply, download the Triller App, become a registered user, and use #sytycf when uploading your video on the Triller App.
 Applications will be eligible for consideration between March 31st, 2022, and May 31st, 2022.
 Additional information on Terms and Conditions can be found at https://support.triller.co/hc/en-us/articles/4901906019469

 Check out the Triller So You Think You Can Fight promo here: https://vimeo.com/691186123/404fb5e75d